-Faculty members' research centers on the interest areas of: Criminology/Criminal Justice, Environmental Sociology, and Political Economy and Globalization.
+As listed in the mission statement, faculty members' research centers on the following interest areas :

+- Criminology/Criminal Justice

+- Environmental Sociology, and

+- Globalization and Political Economy

-Criminology/Criminal Justice faculty apply a sociological approach to crime and criminal justice, exploring the linkages between crime phenomena, justice practices, and the more elusive social justice.
-They investigate how race/ethnicity, class, and gender affect criminal offending and victimization as well as criminal justice experiences.
+Faculty members specializing in Criminology/Criminal Justice apply a sociological approach to the study of crime and criminal justice, exploring the linkages between crime phenomena, justice practices and strategies, and the elusiveness of social justice-both conceptually and practically.
+In addition, faculty members investigate how race/ethnicity, class, and gender affect criminal offending and victimization as well as criminal justice experiences.
 They consider the historically- and politically-specific processes whereby some actions are criminalized.
 Finally, they examine innovative harm reduction strategies, including restorative justice and responsive regulatory mechanisms.
 Their scholarship explores interpersonal, corporate, and state offending.

-Faculty in Environmental Sociology analyze the historical and social bases of environmentalism, the mobilization of grassroots environmental movements, and environmental justice at local and global levels.
-Environmental policies are examined as sometimes contributing to social justice and, at other times, contributing to social injustice.
-Faculty members maintain research ties with a large number of organizations and programs outside the department.
+Faculty members specializing in in Environmental Sociology analyze the historical and social bases of environmentalism, the mobilization of grassroots environmental movements, and environmental justice at local and global levels.
+Environmental policies are examined as contributing to social justice in some circumstances, and as contributing to social injustice, at other times, Faculty members maintain research ties with a large number of organizations and programs outside the department.

-Political Economy and Globalization faculty analyze the political and economic foundations of change in global society, examining contemporary issues in the context of large-scale and long-term historical shifts to understand continuity and change in global society and local communities.
-Instruction is provided in the sociology of development, and political, economic, and social institutions and categories such as classes, the state, race and ethnicity, gender, markets, and social, nationalist, and revolutionary movements.
+Globalization and Political Economy faculty members analyze the political and economic foundations of change in global society, examining contemporary issues in the context of large-scale and long-term historical shifts, to understand continuity and change both in global society and in local communities.
+Seminars focus on the sociology of development, and political, economic, and social institutions and categories such as class, state, race and ethnicity, gender, markets, and social, nationalist, and revolutionary movements.